Tight traps—almost everyone has them, and everyone knows how they feel.

 Diagonal stretch: Gently pull your head diagonally forward so your chin approaches the opposite shoulder.
 Hold this position for 10 to 15 seconds.

-Repeat these stretches for the other side.
+Repeat these stretches on the other side.
 Start with the forward stretch, but this time, your hand should be on the opposite shoulder.
 Go through these stretches 2 to 3 times in one sitting and repeat throughout the day.

 4. Get a Massage or "Tennis-Ball" Your Traps